datasciencemasters/go/transcripts/clare-corthell-2013.md

 ### My Background ([linkedin](http://bit.ly/clarecorthell))

 I'm a Stanford-educated Engineer, previously a Front-End Developer and UX Designer on early-stage products.
-I'm always in hot pursuit of deeper insight to social questions!
+I'm always in hot pursuit of deeper insight to social questions !

 ### Goals & Motivations of the Open Source M.S.